hossam-create/Mnbara-Platform/docs/api/API_CONTRACTS.md

       "warnings": [
         "Consider using escrow for this high-value purchase" ],
-      "disclaimer": "This is advisory information only.
-MNBARA does not guarantee any transaction outcomes.
+      "disclaimer": "This is advisory information only. mnbarh does not guarantee any transaction outcomes.
 You are responsible for your own purchasing decisions."
     },
     "checkpoints": [
       {